crischoy23/DUELIST/README.md

 - 🌱 I’m currently learning **Frontend and Backend Web Development**

-- 👨‍💻 This is my first mini-project on KodeGo Bootcamp.
+- 👨‍💻 This is my first mini-project in KodeGo Bootcamp.

 ## ~Acknowledgments